-- Each student will be assigned an academic advisor at the time of enrollment.
-Typically, this person will continue to serve as the student's academic advisor unless the student forms a Graduate Advisory Committee.
-The Chair of the Graduate Advisory Committee becomes the student's academic advisor for all students pursuing a Final Project.
-See "Graduate Advisory Committee" following for details regarding this Committee. - Track Two Graduate students are required to form a Graduate Advisory Committee and pursue an individualized Final Project as part of their degree requirements.
+- 1 Each student will be assigned an academic advisor at the time of enrollment.
+Typically, this person will be the Graduate Advisor, unless the student forms a Graduate Advisory Committee as part of Final Project.
+For those students pursuing Final Project, the student's Final Project Graduate Advisory Committee Chair becomes that student's academic advisor.
+See "Graduate Advisory Committee" following for details regarding this Committee. - 2 Track Two Graduate students are required to form a Graduate Advisory Committee and pursue an individualized Final Project as part of their degree requirements.
 Students in other Tracks may choose to apply for this option.
-All Final Project proposals initiated by students must be reviewed and approved by the Architecture faculty and by their proposed Graduate Advisory Committee members. - A formal Plan of Graduate Work (POW) will be established by the student with the guidance and approval of his or her Advisor or Chair.
-The Plan of Graduate Work must be approved by the Chair, the Director of Graduate Programs for the School, and eventually by the Dean of the NCSU Graduate School.
-Students submit the Plan of Work online via MyPack Portal. - 4 There will be no final oral examination for Final Project students. - Normal admission, residence, transfer credit, and performance requirements of the Graduate School will apply, except as superceded by more stringent requirements of the School of Architecture. - Students must submit a request to graduate within the first two weeks of their final semester online through MyPack Portal.
-This request will include--but is not limited to--a digital submission of the Plan of Graduate Work.
-The DGP will review and approve Plans of Graduate Work after they are submitted by the student.
+All Final Project proposals initiated by students must be reviewed and approved by the Architecture faculty and by their Proposed Graduate Advisory Committee members. - 3 A formal Plan of Graduate Work (POW) will be established by the student with the guidance and approval of his or her academic advisor (e.g. Graduate Advisor or Final Project Graduate Advisory Committee Chair).
+The Plan of Graduate Work must be approved by the School's DGP, and the Dean of the NCSU Graduate School.
+Students submit the Plan of Work online via MyPack Portal. - 4 There will be no final oral examination for Final Project students. - 5 Normal admission, residence, transfer credit, and performance requirements of the Graduate School will apply, except as superseded by more stringent requirements of the School of Architecture. - 6 Students must submit a request to graduate within the first two weeks of their final semester online through MyPack Portal.
+This request will include--but is not limited to--a digital submission of the Plan of Graduate